Crappie: Angling

+Conservation

+In 2023, apparel company Crappie Forever announced a promotion in which it would award prizes to those catching and releasing tagged crappie in certain Mississippi lakes, in order to further crappie conservation and enthusiasm for tournament fishing.

 Commercial fishing

 Before state fisheries departments began to implement more restrictive, conservation-minded regulations, a great number of crappies, especially in the Mississippi River states, were harvested commercially in the 19th and early 20th centuries.
 At one point, the annual crappie catch sold at fish markets in the United States was reported to be about 3 e6lb.

 A commercial fishery for crappies existed at Reelfoot Lake in Tennessee until 2003.
 It was one of the few commercial fisheries for crappies in recent decades.

 Fishing records

-According to International Game Fish Association, the most outstanding records are:
+According to the International Game Fish Association, the current all-tackle world records are: